Clemapfel/jluna/docs/manual.md

 // equivalent to `julia -t auto`
 ```

-This sets the number of threads to number of local CPU threads, just like setting environment variable `JULIA_NUM_THREADS` to `auto` would do.
+This sets the number of threads to number of local CPUs, just like setting environment variable `JULIA_NUM_THREADS` to `auto` would do.

-Note that any already existing `JULIA_NUM_THREAD` variable in the environment the jluna executable is run in, is ignored and overridden.
+Note that any already existing `JULIA_NUM_THREAD` variable in the environment the jluna executable is run in is **ignored and overridden**.
 We can only specify the number of threads through `jluna::initialize`.

 ### Spawning a Task

-Owning to its status of being in-between two languages with differying vocabulary and design decisions, jlunas thread pool architecture borrows a bit from both C++ and Julia.
+Owning to its status of being in-between two languages with differing vocabulary and design, jlunas thread pool architecture borrows from both C++ and Julia.

 To execute a C++-side piece of code, we have to first wrap it into a C++ lambda, then wrap that lambda in a `jluna::Task`.

 We cannot initialize a task directly, rather, we use `jluna::ThreadPool::create`:

 ```cpp
 using namespace jluna;